coreboot/coreboot/Documentation/soc/amd/psp_rom_armor.md

 For flash regions that don't correspond to a specific PSP or BIOS directory entry, you can create a whitelist entry using BIOS directory type `0x6D` (AMD_BIOS_NV_ST).
-This entry contains a list of flash address ranges that should be writable under ROM Armor.
+The entry describes a flash address range (not tied to a PSP directory entry) that should be writable under ROM Armor.
 Typically used for the Variable NVRAM area.

 **Important considerations:**
 - Keep the whitelist minimal to reduce attack surface